NBrentASU/NBrent/docs/Actuator_API.md

     3c.
 If broadcast byte, retransmit message, and continue to step 4

-4. Utilize message information
+4. Utilize message information (When applicable)
 5. Trash Message (Done automatically when next message is received)
-6. Transmit relevant data when not transmitting priority data
+6. Transmit if message is not for me or broadcast
+7. If there is an error, transmit
-7. Continue from step one when receiving a new message
+8. Continue from step one when receiving a new message

 For each step, there will be an error check to confirm the message is valid.
 Should it fail, the error code and address it was sent from will be transmitted.

 Should characters be sent outside of start or stop bits, they are ignored and trashed.

-To elaborate on step 6 and error handling
+For error handling and reset:

-1. Whenever an interruptive event occurs (ie  error or reset) identify and redirect to appropriate function
-2.
-5.
-6. Check if already transmitting, if so wait for transmission to end and delay then send
-7. Otherwise send
-8. If error:
+When reset is received:

+- Halt system and reinitialize
+- Resume once message received

-    8a.
-When mine, sends hardcoded error to MQTT
+When error is received:
-    8b.
-If other error, retransmitted as normal

-9. If reset message, halt system and retransmit to MQTT

-A group sending schedule may be implemented to improve message success rates and ensure minimal message loss.
+- Halt system and retransmit, wait for reset command